jpmorganchase/modular/docs/commands/test.md

 ### Arguments

-`[packages ...]`: Packages is a list of packages that the user wants to run a test on.
-The specified set of packages can be further agumented by the selective test options (`--ancestors`, `--descendants` and `--changed`).
-Modular will take all the selected packages, generate a list of regular expressions based on their location on disk and finally merge those regular expressions to the ones optionally specified by the user with the `--regex` option.
-The resulting set of regular expressions will be passed to the underlying Jest process and the identified test files will be run in non-predictable order.
+`[packages ...]`: List of packages to test.
+Can be combined with multiple selective options (`--ancestors`, `--descendants`, `--changed` and `--regex`).
+Modular will generate a list of regular expressions that satisfies all options passed which are then passed to Jest.
+The tests will run in non-predictable order.
 When `packages` is empty and no selective options have been specified (for example when running `yarn modular test`), all tests in the monorepo will be executed.
 When `packages` contains one or more non-existing package name, the non-existing packages will be ignored without an error.
 If any package or selective option have been defined but the final set of regular expressions is empty, Modular will write a message to `stdout` and exit with code `0`.

 ### Modular-specific options